WHO experts issue recommendations on Moderna COVID-19 vaccine

-After reviewing Moderna data the independent experts said that that vaccine not be used on pregnant women unless they are health workers exposed to the virus or have medical conditions putting them at high risk.
+“The main recommendation for the use of this (Moderna) vaccine is that based on the current elements we recommend it should be given in doses of 100 micrograms or 0.5 ml with an interval of 28 days,” Alejandro Cravioto, panel chair, told a news briefing.

-“The main recommendation for the use of this vaccine is that based on the current elements we recommend it should be given in doses of 100 micrograms or 0.5 ml with an interval of 28 days,” Alejandro Cravioto, panel chair, told a news briefing in Geneva.
+“This interval might be moved to 42 days but the evidence we have does not go beyond that time,” he said.

-“This interval might be moved to 42 days but the evidence we have does not go behond that time,” he said, speaking from Mexico.
+After reviewing data the independent experts said it did not recommend the Moderna vaccine be used on pregnant women unless they are health workers exposed to the virus or have medical conditions putting them at high risk.

 WHO director of immunisation Kate O’Brien said that clinical trials of the Moderna vaccine were needed on pregnant women.